"VAT Courses cover all VAT schemes, HMRC submission on most important accounting software like Sage, Xero, Quickbooks."

-VAT Courses helps to understand how to calculate VAT and manage VAT Accounts.
-The VAT started by replacing the purchase tax in the state of 1973, the UK government joined the European Economic Community to replace purchase tax to value-added tax on 1st April 1973.
+The UK government joined the European Economic Community to replace the purchase tax with a value-added tax on 1st April 1973.

 Why do we need to pay VAT?